edouard-lopez/mast/README.md

 ## Toolbox's Tasks

 A _makefile_ define so-called _tasks_, that allow admin to easily run a complex sequence of commands in a single call.
-For instance, `make install` might run commands to ① [check the system state](#checking-your-system), ② [install the requirements](#installing-on-infra), ③ [configure everything](#deploying), etc.
+For instance, `make install` might run commands to ① [check the system state](#check-system), ② [install the requirements](#install-requirements), ③ [configure everything](#deploying), etc.

-It is useful to know that a `make` command can take a series of tasks to accomplish, the previous `make install` task could have been run as `make check-system install-infra deploy`, which is more explicit but a bit longer.
+It is useful to know that a `make` command can take a series of tasks to accomplish, the previous `make install` task could have been run as `make check-system requirements deploy`, which is more explicit but a bit longer.

 ### Tips and Tricks